berkeleyhackclub/BeginnerPython/README.md

 # Beginner Python Scripts
 All python projects for beginners.
 These are organized by meeting date.
+Assuming you are using a mac.

-# To use in H205 Lab (Mac OSX):
+# To use in H205 Lab :

 **1.)
 Download this zip file.**
 - Just click 'Clone or download' > 'Download Zip', save to your desktop or documents